jtanderson2/fortinet-sdwan-cli/README.md

 The spokes learn about the LAN prefixes of other spokes by virtue of the hub acting as a BGP Route-Reflector.
 Without this, the [iBGP split-horizon rule](https://community.fortinet.com/t5/FortiGate/Technical-Tip-Configuring-BGP-route-reflector/ta-p/191503) would stop the LAN prefixes being propogated from spoke-to-hub-to-spoke.
 The other method of propogating prefixes between spokes is Dynamic BGP detailed [here].(https://docs.fortinet.com/document/fortigate/7.4.0/sd-wan-sd-branch-architecture-for-mssps/637017/advpn-support-with-dynamic-bgp-rr-less).

 The BGP route to **172.16.1.99/32** is the Hub Health-check loopback used in the overlay SD-WAN rules on the spokes.

+> NOTE: While we can see a number of ECMP routes in the outputs above, these are not used for path selection.
+That is the job of the SD-WAN rules, which are essentially intelligent policy-based routing rules.
+The job of the underlying BGP is to advertise all paths to all destinations (usually with little or no path manipulation) to give SD-WAN rules the ability to make routing decisions based on application, sla, identity etc. There must be a valid route to a given destination in the standard routing table for an SD-WAN Rule to take effect.

+## Conclusion
+Manually configuring Fortinet SD-WAN via the CLI is great way to understand what is going under the hood.
+And CLI (or local GUI) configuration without centralised management may also be enough for small production environments.
+Of course the example in this article is very basic, with nothing in the way of intelligent application or identity based routing.
+However, this can be used as a basis for more advanced configurations with the SD-WAN Rules and Performance SLAs.